-All information should be independently investigated, reviewed, analysed and verified, and must not be relied upon in connection with any investment proposal or decision.
+All information provided in the Energex's online interactive network map should be independently investigated, reviewed, analysed and verified, and must not be relied upon in connection with any investment proposal or decision.

 Our belief

 We believe our customers are part of the solution to the challenges we face together.
 The DAPR provides our stakeholders with the opportunity to review our plans and engage with us on our path forward.
 It is only through collaboration that we will be able to properly target our future investments and be able to work together to deliver the best outcome for South-East Queensland.